-Although most nutrients have some kind of positive effect on your immune system functioning, vitamins C and D are the immune superstars
+Although most nutrients have some positive effect on your immune system functioning, vitamin D is an immune superstar.

-Each daily dose gives you a whopping 5,000 IUs of vitamin D, as well as 550 mcg of vitamin K for added bone and cardiovascular support.
+Each daily dose of Optimum DK Formula gives you a whopping 5,000 IUs of vitamin D, as well as vitamins K1 and K2 and the mineral boron for bone and cardiovascular support too!